 More information re: the DOJ's recent decisions can be found at:

 Students' GPAs are self-reported in Handshake and the SCC does not verify the accuracy of student GPAs.
 Employers may include this information in their job descriptions as a point of information for potential candidates.
 Employers may also request unofficial grade reports or transcripts from students or alumni as part of their required Handshake application documents in order to verify academic performance.

 In compliance with the University's policy prohibiting the use of alcoholic beverages, employers should not serve alcoholic beverages at any employer-related functions held on or off campus.

 Exceptions to Policies and Guidelines

-The CCPA reserves the right to make exceptions to these policies and guidelines as warranted by special circumstances, i.e., in certain situations deemed to be acceptable and beneficial to our students, the CCPA, the University, or recruiters using our services.
+The SCC reserves the right to make exceptions to these policies and guidelines as warranted by special circumstances, i.e., in certain situations deemed to be acceptable and beneficial to our students, the SCC, the University, or recruiters using our services.
 Such exceptions will be considered on a case-by-case basis.
 Any exception made does not constitute a change in policy, nor is there a guarantee that this same decision will apply in the future.

 If you hire a UC Merced student please report this hire to the Student Career Center by contacting our Employer Services Manager: